Blog

 The Insert Variables dialog in the Briskine template editor.

-Biskine's dynamic content features will ultimately save you time and effort.
+Briskine's dynamic content features will ultimately save you time and effort.
 Whether inserting names, dates, or frequently used text, they help create personalized content with less effort.
 Templates automatically adapt to the context, so you won't have to make manual adjustments once they're inserted.

 For more details and examples of using dynamic content, visit the Briskine Help Center.